Characterizing the Many Body Localization Crossover as a Metal-Insulator Transition: Localization length from Polarization and Quantum Metric: The Modern theory of polarization and the quantum metric

+We apply this method to the disordered hardcore Bose-Hubbard chain to demonstrate that it captures the transition from the ergodic regime to the MBL regime.
+The Hamiltonian is written as

-where $a^\dagger_j,a_j$ are Bosonic creation and annihilation operators on site $j$ and $n_j=a^\dagger_ja_j$ is the density operator.
-The parameters $t$ and $U$ control the hopping and nearest neighbor interaction strengths, respectively, and $\mu_j$ is the disordered onsite potential taken from a random uniform distribution on the interval $[-W,W]$.
-This model has been shown to host an MBL phase in limit of large disorder \cite{Kondov15}.
-We will fix $t=1$ and study the phase diagram as a function of $U$ and $W$.
-For evaluation of the MBQM as defined in Eq.~\ref{eq:gmunu}, the required derivative is
+where $a^\dagger_j,a_j$ are the bosonic creation and annihilation operators on site $j$, $n_j = a^\dagger_j a_j$ is the density operator, $t$ is the hopping parameter, $U_\infty\rightarrow\infty$ imposes the hardcore constraint, $U$ is the nearest neighbor interaction strength, and $\mu_j$ is the disordered chemical potential on site $j$ taken from the uniform distribution $[-W,W]$.
+We fix $t=1$ throughout the calculations presented below.
+This model is known to exhibit a dome like phase boundary between the ergodic and MBL regimes as a function of $U$ and $W$~\cite{BarLev15,Kondov15} though the fate of MBL in the thermodynamic limit is still an open question.